richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ))()
 ```

-This loads the Rostruct library by downloading the source and executing it.
+This loads the Rostruct library by getting the source and executing it.
 You can now [deploy your project](#deployment).

 ### with source code